Recovering individual-level spatial inference from aggregated binary data: Acknowledgements

 \section{Acknowledgements}

-We thank all state, federal and other partners for submitting samples and the USGS National Wildlife Health Center for processing the samples.
-We acknowledge support for this research from USGS G18AC00317.
+We thank all state, federal and other partners for submitting samples and the USGS National Wildlife Health Center (Madison) for processing the samples.
+We thank the associate editor and two anonymous referees from \textit{Spatial Statistics} for their valuable feedback.
+We likewise thank Dr. Kathi Irvine for her comments via a Fundamental Science Practices (FSP) review.
+We acknowledge support for this research from USGS G18AC00317 and G16AC00413.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+Declaration of Interest: None.